 The short version: Yields across 315 Cornwall postcode areas range from 5.7% in Launceston (PL15) down to under 3% in premium coastal districts.
-That spread, roughly 3.6 percentage points, sits alongside a county-level holiday-vs-buy-to-let gap of around 6 percentage points, which means both where you buy inside Cornwall and how you let the property out move the needle materially.
+That spread, roughly 3.6 percentage points, sits alongside a county-level holiday-vs-buy-to-let gap of around 6 percentage points, which means both where you buy inside Cornwall and how you let the property out move the needle.
 This ranking shows which postcode areas lead on gross yield and why the pattern is so geographically lopsided.

 Inland Market Towns Dominate the Top of the Yield Table